"Let us protect with love all that God has given us"

 Ancient and Modern Languages

 We are a very diverse school linguistically!
 A majority of our pupils are bilingual or multilingual.
 We work hard to build on this and celebrate this diversity, whilst also giving pupils who are monolingual, a solid grounding for learning a new language.
-In Key Stage 1 (Year 1 and 2) we celebrate languages spoken by children, giving them the opportunity to share their home languages with their classes.
-In Lower Key Stage 2 (Years 3 and 4) we have introduced Latin.
-Year 5 and 6 are continuing with French, but this will be phased out to include Latin in the full Key Stage 2.
+In Key Stage 1 (Year 1 and 2) we celebrate languages & cultures, giving children the opportunity to share their home languages/cultures with their classes.
+In Key Stage 2 (Years 3 to 5) we have introduced Latin.
+Year 6 are continuing with French, but this will be phased out to include Latin in the full Key Stage 2.

 Academic Excellence